Understanding 2E Kids

 - Use authentic assessment forms.

-- Completely rethink giving homework; only give them when there’s real purpose.
+- Completely rethink giving homework; only give it when there’s a real purpose.

-- Appreciate the value of homework based on what research says.
+- Appreciate the value of homework based on what the research says.

 - Offer alternatives for the way kids process knowledge.